racheesingh/ripe-atlas-starter/README.md

 <img src="https://github.com/racheesingh/ripe-atlas-starter/blob/master/add-api-key.png" width="400" align="middle">

 Keep track of the API key for future reference.
 Now we will work on using this API key for launching measurements from RIPE Atlas.
+RIPE Atlas provides a Python API called [Costeau](https://github.com/RIPE-NCC/ripe-atlas-cousteau) for scheduling measurements programmatically.
+Install the API from source and use the following snippet to import the classes relevant for scheduling a measurement:

 ```python
 from datetime import datetime
     from ripe.atlas.cousteau import (